LitiumAB/Education/Developer Education/Tasks/Installation/README.md

 ## Configure custom domain

-You need to run our site on a custom domain for other Litium Apps to work.
+You need to run your site on a custom domain for other Litium Apps to work.
 Make the changes below to run your site on `bookstore.localtest.me` instead of `localhost`.

 By using a `[mysite].localtest.me`-domain it is possible to use a custom domain without having to update the windows `hosts`-file. `Localtest.me` is a public domain that points to localhost, [click here to read more](http://readme.localtest.me/).